Pick your character class, choose your weapons and recruit your comrades. We count down the 50 best role-playing games ever made.

 27. Pokemon (series)

-Pokemon could almost be considered its own genre, although nothing has ever appeared to rival it.
+Pokemon could almost be considered its own genre, and nothing has ever appeared to rival it.
 How many times have you bowed to the pressure of “Gotta Catch ‘Em All” now?
 How many of the 802 species of Pokemon have you caught (not including Mega Evolutions or Pokemon Sun & Moon‘s new Alola forms)?
 How many iterations of the game have you owned on how many different handhelds?
 We bet your walls as a kid were peppered with pictures of the various creatures, and your drawers stacked with Nintendo magazines with these critters gracing the covers.
 We bet you watched the anime, wore Pokemon-themed undercrackers, and pasted your Pokemon puzzles together and framed them.
 Pokemon is ingrained into the video game hive-mind as much as fight or flight to animals in acute stress.
 4,000 years from now when aliens from a far off galaxy visit the ruins of our civilization, they will undoubtedly run across something Pokemon related, and wonder if these were some sort of strange gods humans worshiped.
 In truth, some did.